jasongalicia/Fbird-Analytics-Dashboard/README.md

 pip install -r requirements.txt
 ```

-Under the "app.config" section, enter your own database information if you want to use this for your own doing.
+Under the "app.config" section in 'launcher.py, enter your own database information if you want to use this for your own doing.

 ```bash
 app.config['MYSQL_DATABASE_USER'] = '(ENTER INFORMATION HERE)'